CMed01/portfolio-milestone-4/README.md

 </details>

 For all comments the authorised user can write, edit and delete, except for workout comments where authorised users cannot edit.
-Following successful comment actions, the user is redirected to the original aricle page and a message is displayed at the top of the page informing the user of the outcome of any actions.
+Following successful comment actions, the user is redirected to the original article page and a message is displayed at the top of the page informing the user of the outcome of any actions.

 <details closed>
 <summary>Comment example</summary>